Component speakers installation options

 To mount the new tweeter in the existing tweeter opening, you may have to fabricate a bracket out of ABS plastic or light metal.
 Many component systems include special brackets that are easily modified for this task, but we always suggest picking up a pair of universal back straps which can be used to create mounting brackets.
 Whatever the circumstance, be prepared to do some experimenting and fabricating.

 Here's a quick video explanation about tweeter installation:

 What to do if your vehicle doesn't have a factory tweeter location

 To keep the details of the high range crisp and powerful, your tweeters need to be in front of you and as close to your ears as possible (without being too far from the woofers).
 While most vehicles come with speakers in the doors, many don't have component tweeters.
 So, it'll be up to you to decide where to mount your aftermarket tweeters.
-Depending on the design of your vehicle, you'll take your pick of one of the four locations you see above.
+Depending on the design of your vehicle, you'll take your pick of one of the four locations you see below.

 You'll also have to get creative when it comes to mounting.
 Good thing most component speaker systems come equipped with the necessary hardware to let you mount the tweeters where they'll work the best for you.
 Just use one of two basic tweeter mounting methods: surface mounting and flush mounting.
 Flush mounting takes a bit more work, but has the benefit of a more factory look.
 Surface mounting is a bit more noticeable, but it's less invasive.

 A Focal component tweeter in a surface-mount housing